CoEng Advisory Board Members

 At Carnegie Mellon, Alex conceived and built the world's first Wi-Fi network.
 He tells this story in his book, "Wi-Fi and the Bad Boys of Radio."
 He also works to teach, mentor, and place students as consultants in government agencies and nongovernmental organizations in developing nations.
 For many of the students, this is a life-changing experience that causes them to refocus their lives.
 These students and their work appear in another of his books, "Geeks on a Mission."

-- Distinguished Service Professor, Carnegie Mellon University.
+Distinguished Service Professor, Carnegie Mellon University and author.

 Jenny Sutton - Chair

-Senior Reservoir Engineer, BP Alaska, Inc.
+Staff Reservoir Engineer, ConocoPhillips Alaska, Inc.

 Jenny’s high school Physics teacher offered extra credit to students who entered the Alaska State Science and Engineering Fair.
 She picked a project about wind turbines and entered in the “Engineering” division, without really knowing what engineering meant.
 After winning, and going to the International Science and Engineering Fair, she was set up with an ASD Gifted Mentorship at Chugach Electric with an impactful electrical engineer, the late Steve Gilbert.
 Over the course of a few months of mentorship, Jenny explored different engineering disciplines, visited several field sites, and developed a zeal for renewable energy.